rethinking-graph-language-evals/CLEGR/README.md

 ![clegr_figure](https://github.com/user-attachments/assets/9e081119-36e1-42ea-8e97-414c5ecf98a0)

-### Official code repository for "A GraphTalks, But Who’s Listening?
-Rethinking Evaluations for Graph-Language Models"
+### Official code repository for A Graph Talks, But Who’s Listening?
+Rethinking Evaluations for Graph-Language Models

 This repository contains the code for CLEGR, a framework for generating graph-based reasoning tasks.
 It includes scripts for generating graph-based question-answering datasets, pre-training and training GLMs.